eik-lib/sink-gcs/README.md

     credentials: {
         client_email: 'a@email.address',
         private_key: '[ ...snip... ]',
+    },
     projectId: 'myProject',
-    },
 });
 ```

-### options

-An options object containing configuration.
-The following values can be provided:
+This constructor takes the following arguments:

-* `.credentials` - Object - A Google Cloud Storage [auth object][gcs-auth] - Required.
+ * `storageOptions` - Object - A Google Cloud Storage [storage options object][gcs-storage-options] - Required.
+ * `sinkOptions` - Object - An options object for the sink - See properties below - Optional.
+ * `sinkOptions.rootPath` - String - Root directory for where to store files in the GCS bucket - Default: `eik` - Optional.
+ * `sinkOptions.bucket` - String - Name of the bucket to store files in - Default: `eik_files` - Optional.

 ## API